openMetaAnalysis/Prostate-cancer-screening-with-prostate-specific-antigen/README.md

 A data-only living systematic review

 **Clinical summary:** This meta-analysis suggests that clinical intervention *is* effective.
-Metaregression indicates a correlation between the benefit of screening and the intensity of testing with the prostate-specific antigen.
+Metaregression indicates a correlation between the benefit of screening and years of coverage added by screening with the prostate-specific antigen.
+The optimal frequency of screening is 2-3 years.
 In the trial with the most intensive testing, the number need to screen to prevent one death from prostate cancer was 200 - 300 depending on whether calculating from Göteborg older or younger cohort.
 This number is more favorable than screening for breast cancer or lung cancer.

 **Methods overview:** This repository is an [openMetaAnalysis](https://openmetaanalysis.github.io/) that updates a previously published meta-analyses.(1,2) Newer studies included are listed in the references below.
 Rationale for newer trials excluded may be listed at the end of the references.